ConvertKit/convertkit-woocommerce/readme.txt

 ### 1.4.4 2022-03-10
 * Fix: Include Name when subscribing to a Tag or Sequence
-* Fix: Settings: Change Susbcribe Event's "Order Created" label to "Order Pending payment", to reflect WooCommerce Order's status labels
+* Fix: Settings: Change Subscribe Event's "Order Created" label to "Order Pending payment", to reflect WooCommerce Order's status labels
 * Fix: WooCommerce Subscriptions: Don't resubscribe customer when a WooCommerce Order created is for a subscription renewal

 ### 1.4.3 2022-02-14